SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 This shows us that the external service is being mocked, and being made available under a separate path in the service.
 That path is `/api-business-partner`.

 👉 Head on over to <http://localhost:4004> to see what is being served in the context of `cds watch` now.
-You should see something like this:
+You should see something like this (just the first part is shown in this screenshot, there are more entities in the list):

 ![the API_BUSINESS_PARTNER service endpoint](assets/api-business-partner-service-endpoint.png)

-This is a separate service endpoint that's now being served, at `/api-business-partner`, in addition to the `/incidents` service endpoint.
+This is a separate second service endpoint that's now being served, at `/api-business-partner`, in addition to the `/incidents` service endpoint, which is listed further down.

-👉 Try this mocking out for yourself, by selecting the `A_BusinessPartner` service endpoint from the `api-business-partner` service endpoint, i.e. <http://localhost:4004/api-business-partner/A_BusinessPartner>.
+👉 Try this mocking out for yourself, by selecting the `A_BusinessPartner` entity from the `api-business-partner` service endpoint, i.e. <http://localhost:4004/api-business-partner/A_BusinessPartner>.

 You should be presented with something like this: